rohit901/cooperative-foundational-models/README.md

 | Ours (Paper)    | 42.08    | 17.42    | 19.33  |
 | Ours (GitHub)   | 45.43    | 17.25    | 19.43  |

+### Inference on Custom Images
+To detect LVIS class vocab (1203 classes) on your custom images:
+1. Please follow the previous instructions to properly setup the data, `params.json`, and the environment.
+2. Run `python scripts/novel_object_detection/inference_single_image.py --image_path custom_image.jpg`, you can replace custom_image.jpg with your own image and change the path accordingly.

+The above script by default generates bounding box visualization of top-5 high scoring boxes.
+You may change the top-k visualization parameter by modifying the script.
+Alternatively, you may also choose to visualize the outputs based on confidence score threshold.

 ## :medal_military: Open Vocabulary Detection on COCO OVD Dataset